ntoda03/cycleassembler/README.md

 ### Citing this pipeline

+This pipeline is part of the work of the pole analyse UMS2700 at the National Museum of Natural History in Paris.

 If you use this pipeline please cite it using the DOI 10.5281/zenodo.4609123

 ## Running the pipeline